benedekrozemberczki/OrbitalFeatures/README.md

 ### Examples

 The following command extracts the orbital role counts from the induced subgraphs up to the graphlet size order.
+The first column of the output is the node identifier and features are sorted by node identifiers.

 ```
 python src/main.py